 Scott has successfully represented patent owners in a jury trial with a verdict of more than $25 million, and has successfully defended against allegations of infringement with a jury verdict of non-infringement and invalidity.
 He has taken the lead at Markman hearings, and has argued numerous motions throughout the United States.
 In addition to his trial court experience, Scott also drafts opinions related to patent infringement, validity, and enforceability; and conducts patentability searches.

-With an academic background in engineering, Scott has patent litigation experience with a variety of technologies including professional tool systems (Li-ion batteries, power tools, and hand tools), e-commerce, computer hardware and software, cellular communications, and database searching and retrieval.
+With an academic background in engineering, Scott has patent litigation experience with a variety of technologies including professional tool systems (Li-ion batteries, power tools, and hand tools), medical devices (orthopedics and heart monitors), consumer products (home appliances, retail products and packaging, and office furniture), e-commerce, computer hardware and software, cellular communications, and database searching and retrieval.

 An active member of the Chicago start-up and emerging companies landscape, Scott assists individual entrepreneurs and speaks to groups about the role of intellectual property to new ventures in the context of the lean start-up concept.